-Divers are limited to depths of 40 feet (12 meters) and bottom times of 40 minutes.
+On most dives, divers are limited to depths of 40 feet (12 meters) and bottom times of 40 minutes.
 Exceeding these limits will result in suspension of diving privileges at Catalina Sea Camp.

-Courses that require a deep dive (Advanced and Master Diver) will exceed these limits under the direct supervision of a NAUI Instructor.
 Check Out dives and Scuba Diver training dives in confined water may exceed 40 minutes at the discretion of the instructor.